Naomi Reiss (MA (Cantab), MSc)

 ‘Christianity and the (Literary) Prison Record’, lecture at the Danish Institute at Athens as part of Prison Project lecture series, January 2025

-‘Christ the Jailer: Paul’s Carceral Theology’, New Testament Studies, forthcoming 2025.
+‘Christ the Jailer: Paul’s Carceral Theology’, New Testament Studies, in press (forthcoming 2026).

 Co-authored with Niels Bargfeldt et al., ‘Materiality of Incarceration in Mediterranean Antiquity: The Prison Project (2023–2026)’, Early Christianity 15:4 (2025), 545–565.